OAI/OpenAPI-Specification/versions/2.0.md

 <a name="swaggerProduces"/>produces | [`string`] | A list of MIME types the APIs can produce.
 This is global to all APIs but can be overridden on specific API calls.
 Value MUST be as described under [Mime Types](#mimeTypes).
 <a name="swaggerPaths"/>paths | [Paths Object](#pathsObject) | **Required.** The available paths and operations for the API.
 <a name="swaggerDefinitions"/>definitions | [Definitions Object](#definitionsObject) | An object to hold data types produced and consumed by operations.
-<a name="swaggerParameters"/>parameters | [Parameters Object](#parametersObject) | An object to hold parameters that can be used across operations.
+<a name="swaggerParameters"/>parameters | [Parameters Definitions Object](#parametersDefinitionsObject) | An object to hold parameters that can be used across operations.
 This property *does not* define global parameters for all operations.
+<a name="swaggerResponses"/>responses | [Responses Definitions Object](#responsesDefinitionsObject) | An object to hold responses that can be used across operations.
+This property *does not* define global responses for all operations.
 <a name="swaggerSecurity"/>security | ??? | **NB: To be completed once the schema is available**
 <a name="swaggerTags"/>tags | [[Tag Object](#tagObject)] | A list of tags used by the specification with additional metadata.
 The order of the tags can be used to reflect on their order by the parsing tools.
 Not all tags that are used by the [Operation Object](#operationObject) must be declared.
 The tags that are not declared may be organized randomly or based on the tools' logic.
 <a name="swaggerExternalDocs"/>externalDocs | [External Documentation Object](#externalDocumentationObject) | Additional external documentation.